bismay4u/AppServer/README.md

 + Can remember your earlier folders.

 This project is inspired from https://github.com/teseve/teseve.
 I thank the authors for this nice application and making it Open Source.
-I basically forked for making some advancements which include some features and UI along with having my own codebase.